gopikakeshav/Customer-Churn-Analysis/README.md

 `(Courtesy Maven Analytics)`\
 \
 The store is facing decrease in revenue due to increasing subscription cancellations.
-The store wants identify why customers cancel and how to increase customer sign ups.
+The store wants to identify why customers cancel and how to increase customer sign ups.

 ## Analysis:
 Find the .ipynb [here](Maven_Music_eda.ipynb)